 Thinking About Bilateral Mastectomy for Early-Stage Breast Cancer

-In recent years, a growing number of women with early-stage cancer have chosen to have both the affected breast and their healthy breast removed.
+Some people with early-stage cancer choose to have both the affected breast and the breast without cancer removed.
 Removing both breasts is called a bilateral or double mastectomy.

-Each woman facing breast cancer has to decide which treatment is right for her.
-But you don't have to make a decision right away.
+Each person facing breast cancer has to decide which treatment is right for them.
+If you are facing this decision, you likely don't have to decide right away.
 You can take some time to think about your options and what matters most to you.

 What do experts say about bilateral mastectomy?

 Most experts do not recommend bilateral mastectomy for early-stage breast cancer.
 This is because:

 - People who have both breasts removed don't live longer than people who have lumpectomy plus radiation treatments.footnote 1